chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    Changed in Chef Client 12.0 to required.

 ``ohai_version``
    A range of Ohai versions that are supported by this cookbook.
-All :ref:`version constraint operators <cookbook_version_constraints>` are applicable to this field.
+All `version constraint operators </config_rb_metadata.html#cookbook-version-constraints>`__ are applicable to this field.

    .. tag config_rb_metadata_settings_example_ohai_version